gvwilson/sudonomicon/03_proc/index.md

 # Processes

+-   FIXME

 ## Program vs. Process

 -   A program is a set of instructions for a computer
 -   A [process](g:process) is a running instance of a program
-    -   Code plus variables in memory plus open files plus some IDs
+    -   Code plus variables in memory plus open files plus…
 -   If files are nouns, processes are verbs
 -   Tools to manage processes were invented when most users only had a single terminal
     -   But are still useful for working with remote/cloud machines